-Te eaching So Evaluation Scheme
+Te eaching Sc Evalua tion Sch ıem eme

-T D Theory % Marks Prac tical % Marks
+Theory % Marks Pr Prac tical % Marks

 L (Hr) T (Hr) P (Hr) Cr Exam Max % Min for Passing Max Min for Passing

-0 0 2 1 CCA - - 100 40
+0 0 2 1 CCE - - 100 40

-0 0 26 Total: 26 CCA - - - 100 40
+0 0 26 Total: 26 CCE - - - 100 40

-Prereq uisites: Knowledge of Geometry and Computer basics Course Objectives: Purposes of the course are 1.
-To cı reate awareness and emphasize the need of Engineering Drawing for an engineer.
-2. To fo ollow basic drawing standards and conventions.
-3. To in iculcate the habits of logical analysis of the problem using engineering drawing. evelop skills in visualizing 3-Dimensional engineering components and doc cumenting related information by using computer software.
-Course Outcomes: After successful completion of the course units the student will CO1 Demonstrate Projection of points, lines and planes inclined to both plane and practice on CAD CO2 Practice the concept of orthographic projection of an object to draw several 2D views and its sectional views for visualizing the physical state of the object.
+Prerequisites: Knowledge of Geometry and Computer basics

+- 1. To create awareness and emphasize the need of Engineering Drawing for an engineer. - 2.
+To follow basic drawing standards and conventions. - 3.
+To inculcate the habits of logical analysis of the problem using engineering drawing. - 4.
+To develop skills in visualizing 3-Dimensional engineering components and documenting related information by using computer software.

+and doc rumenting related information by using computer software.
+Course Outcomes: After successful completion of the course units the student will CO1 CO1 Demonstrate Projection of points, lines and planes inclined to both plane and practice on CAD CO2 Practice the concept of orthographic projection of an object to draw several 2D views and its sectional views for visualizing the physical state of the object.
 CO3 Practice the visualization skill to draw a simple isometric projection from given orthographic views on CAD CO4 Practice the principles of drawing to draw the view of various solids on CAD